USS Holt

 USS Holt (DE-706) was a Rudderow-class destroyer escort of the United States Navy.
 She was named after William Mack Holt.

 Namesake

 William Mack Holt was born on 9 September 1917 in Great Falls, Montana.
-He enlisted in the Navy on 4 October 1940, and was appointed an Aviation Cadet 26 December 1940.
+He enlisted in the Navy on 4 October 1940, and was appointed an Aviation Cadet on 26 December 1940.
 After completing flight training, he reported to the aircraft carrier USS Enterprise as a fighter pilot on 16 December 1941.
 Later transferred to the carrier air wing aboard USS Saratoga (VF-3), Holt participated in the air operations over Guadalcanal.

 On 7 August 1942, after sighting a group of about 27 Japanese bombers with escorts, Lieutenant (j.g.)
 Holt led his two-plane section through the enemy fighters, downing several, and helped to turn back the bombers, continuing his attacks until his own aircraft was shot down.
 Holt was posthumously awarded the Navy Cross.

 Construction and commissioning

 Holt's keel was laid down on 28 November 1943 at the Defoe Shipbuilding Company of Bay City, Michigan, as one of a series of Buckley-class destroyer escorts ordered from Defoe.
 After completing 13 ships, Defoe received a contract modification to complete the rest with 5-inch guns, which became known as the Rudderow class.
 Launched on 15 February 1944, she was sponsored by Mrs. Robert Holt, mother of Lt.(jg) Holt.
 She was commissioned at New Orleans, Louisiana on 9 June 1944, with Lieutenant Commander Victor Blue commanding.